FransUrbo/drive-by-wire/README.md

 * Add new relay to control feed power (+5V/+12V) to the actuator to be able to control the speed at which it moves.
 * Fix a small issue with the CAN-bus adapter.

+## Update Sat 13 Jul 2024

+* Moved all the CAN bus components to the TOP side of the board.
+There's plenty of space there, because the DC-DC converter isn't actually residing directly on the board, that's just the bad 3D model that I made :).
+So the resistors and capacitors for the CAN-bus can reside under there.
+  It also doesn't make the board any .. "prettier", but..
+* The CAN-bus controller is getting under way.
+Got it almost completely wired up on the breadboard, I'm just missing the 16MHz resonator, which should be with me in a few days.
+  Still need to do the coding for it, which will initially be in a different project.
+See [Code testing and setup](#code-testing-and-setup).
+  It's currently empty, but as soon as the resonator arrives, I'll start working on that part.

 # Additional information